MFA in Creative Writing

 There are many low-residency writing programs to choose from, and most combine some form of distance learning with an intense personalized experience during residency periods, often at the end of each semester.
 Programs like ours are especially geared towards students who are already active in a career or who have family obligations that do not allow them to uproot and move to a new location to attend a resident MFA program.
 When designing the W's low-residency program, we wanted to make use of the latest developments in online education to create a program that is flexible, professional, personal, and affordable.

 The W's MFA program is more flexible than most low-residency MFA's because we treat the residency periods as separate classes.
 In many programs, the residency is the culmination of the semester's classes, which means that students are required to attend a residency every semester.
 With our model, students are required to attend at least two short residency classes and two full residency classes (and may count 3 more credits of residency classes toward their degree).
 This allows us to schedule short residency classes at different times of the semester.
-We plan to always offer one in October in conjunction with the Eudora Welty Writers' Symposium, and we may schedule others during intersessions in January or August, during Spring Break, in conjunction with a long weekend (so students don't have to take as much time off work), in the summer, and even possibly right before or after the full residency class for students who want to save on travel costs.
+We plan to always offer one in October in conjunction with the Eudora Welty Writers' Symposium, and one in the summer right before or after the Full Residency class in late May or early June for students who want to save on travel costs.
+We may also offer short residencies in conjunction with the AWP Conference or at other times.
 Since students aren't required to attend every short residency, they can choose when to come to campus.
 Scheduling will be determined by student interest and the availability of faculty.

 Another way the W's MFA program is flexible is in our balance of requirements.
 With 12 hours of workshop courses, 12 hours of literature or forms classes, and 12 hours of electives, students can plan their program to emphasize one or more genres.
 Students whose goal is to teach writing at the university level will be encouraged to take at least 18 hours of literature and forms classes, whereas students whose goal is to enter publishing or another writing-related field may choose to concentrate on workshop classes.
 Students may also apply Residency or Internship hours to their elective requirements, shaping the program of study that is best for them.